finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New
-- Introduced Cards Explorer
-- Enhanced boolean card property data type

-## Current Sprint
+- Set AutoUpdateUrl as part of a game's unique id
+- Desktop: Share AutoUpdate Url
+- Fix: Share only selects game; it does not download
 - Replace autoUpdate with autoUpdateRate to set how often to update allCards and allSets
   - Also reload updates immediately instead of on next startup
   - Show option to delete game when you fail to load it

+## Current Sprint
 - Enhance object card property data type
 - Add identifiers for object card property data types
 - Rename current display property to displayName, and add display bool to indicate whether to display at all, and rename empty to displayValueEmpty